The most frustrating problem for Lyft users is issues with overpayments and surprise charges.

 Will Lyft give you a refund?
 What to expect

-Illegitimate charges or fraud are likely to be overturned if you promptly report the issue to Lyft and follow up with details.
+Illegitimate charges or fraud are likely to be refunded if you promptly report the issue to Lyft and follow up with details.

 Still not getting a refund after contacting Lyft?
-You can always try initiating a chargeback with your credit card company.
+You can initiate a chargeback with your credit card company.

-A chargeback is nearly a guaranteed way to get your money back, but you should only use it if it was genuinely an illegitimate charge and Lyft refuses to take action.
+A chargeback is nearly guaranteed to get your money back, but you should only use it if it was genuinely an illegitimate charge and Lyft refuses to take action.

 Related Lyft Topics